revaldinho/opc/docs/opc7spec.md

 Processor Status Register
 -------------------------

-The processor has an 8 bit processor status register.
-Included in this are three processor status flags which are set by ALU operations - calculation of the EA/ED values has no effect on these - and 5 bits related to interrupt handling.
+The processor has an 32 bit processor status register, although only 9 bits are used.
+Included in this are four processor status flags which are set by ALU operations - calculation of the EA/ED values has no effect on these
+- and 5 bits related to interrupt handling.

   * SWI      - 4 bits used to identify a software interrupt.
 Writing a non-zero value here triggers a SWI.
   * EI       - used to enable or disable hardware interrupts
   * Carry    - set or cleared only on arithmetic operations
   * Zero     - set on every instruction based on the state of the destination register
   * Sign     - set when the MSB of the result is a '1'
+  * Overflow - set when an addition, subtraction or compare of two like signed operands results in a change of sign in the result

 Instruction Set
 ---------------